GeorgeHernandez/GeorgeHernandez/Opinions.md

     Abortion should be an informed decision made by the mother and that it is her right and that government should stay out of it except to protect the right.
     - I think that most people are actually in agreement on the issue.
     - When does life begin?
 What is an embryo?
 Where is the line?
 [What Does the Bible Say About Abortion?](https://ffrf.org/component/k2/item/26087-abortion-nontract).
+- Breast feeding
+    - It's perfectly natural.
+It's free.
+It passes immunities from mother to child.
+- Environment, Climate Change, Climate Emergency.
+    - We only have one planet.
+Odd that this is politicized.
+    - There is free atomic furnace in the sky.
+Odd that we don't do more solar.
+- Federal Minimum Wage
+    - While I believe that the free market should largely set wages, history has shown (with slavery, slum shops, child labor, etc) that the drive for profit naturally pushes the wage as low as possible.
+Thus, I believe the government and society should establish some sort of minimum wage.
+    - As of 2022 the Federal Minimum Wage has not been adjusted for inflation in decades.
 - Guns
     - I own guns myself.
 The gun media is riddled with fear and yet most people have never had a gun altercation or have had guns taken from them.
     - I think most people believe in the right to bear arms but that there should be certain safeties like requiring gun education and a background check when you buy guns.
 E.g. When I go to Bass Pro Shop to get a gun, I can't pick it up for 3 days.
 What's the big deal?
 On the other hand some laws are just inconvenient.
 E.g. I'm not sure if restricting silencers is useful.
+- Identity
+    - Everyone has an identity, a culture.
+Odd that this is politicized.
+- Immigration
+    - Separating children from parents is wrong.
+It doesn't seem to be about resources but racism and xenophobia.
 - Religion
     - [Freedom of religion in the United States](https://en.wikipedia.org/wiki/Freedom_of_religion_in_the_United_States) is constitutionally protected by the [First Amendment](https://en.wikipedia.org/wiki/First_Amendment_to_the_United_States_Constitution).
     - The [seperation of church and state](https://en.wikipedia.org/wiki/Separation_of_church_and_state) protects everyone.
 It also effectively defines that the U.S. is NOT a Christian nation even though there are many Christians in the U.S.